 The park consists of several waterholes which make perfect game viewing, especially in the dry season as the animals have to travel to the waterholes to drink.
 Where game are, there are normally predators too and prides of lions are often spotted by the waterholes.

 I’ve read that it’s only £6 per person to enter the park for 24 hours which is a very reasonable price.
 From there, you can either go on a guided safari ride or self-drive.
 Self-drive is free but the guided safari has the benefit that the guides intercom over to other vehicles where the sights are.
 For example, if there’s a lion kill, one car will be able to tell all the others in the park and they can go over to view the kill.
-Despite this, I think I will self-drive through the park as I like the freedom and cost-saving elements.

 2. The Skeleton Coast